gleb-kov/getaddr_server/README.md

 # Project description
 I/O multiplexing library and multithreaded getaddrinfo-server, based on this library.

+Library handles exceptions and signals, provides an interface to work with sockets, set different timers and timeouts.
+Getaddrinfo-server is nslookup tool analog, it distributes CPU-time between clients.

 # How to start:
 Starting server: